Schenkee/TryHackMe-Guides/Blue/Blue.md

 Firstly, load the post exploit module via the following command  ```use post/multi/manage/shell_to_meterpreter```
 ![Escalate - Meterpreter](./Images/Escalate%20-%20Meterpreter.png)
-This will also provide you the anser to the first question in this section of the room: **What is the name of the post module we will use?**
+This will also provide you the answer to the first question in this section of the room: **What is the name of the post module we will use?**

 Once this module has been loaded let’s view the options via ```show options``` here there is one **Required** empty option needing to be update.
 This will also provide you the answer to the next question: **Show options, what option are we required to change?**

-To set this option input ```set session SESSION_NUMBER``` you can view your active sessions via ```sessions -i``` and the session number to use is that of the standard shell on the target system.
+To set this option input ```set session SESSION_NUMBER``` you can view the active sessions via ```sessions -i``` and the session number to use is that of the standard shell on the target system.
 In my case this is session 1.
 ![Escalate - Meterpreter Options set](./Images/Escalate%20-%20Meterpreter%20Options%20set.png)

 Once the options have been set input ```run``` to start the module and if all has worked after a minute or so you should have an active meterpreter session.